andyLaurito92/books-summaries/cracking-coding-interview/chapterVI-bigO.md

 Log is the inverse of the exponential function and expreses the exponent you need to get to that value :) (in base 2 for our particular example because we live in a bit world)

+*Take away* When you see a problem where in each iteration the number of elements in the problem space gets halved each time, that will likely be an algorithm that takes O(log N) to run :)